 To encourage regular reading at home, pupils from Reception through to Year 6 are encouraged to take part in the RED (Read Every Day) Challenge.

 To take part in the RED Challenge, children need to read at home five times every week.
 Each time they read at home, we ask that an adult signs their reading record.
 On Mondays, we count up the number of signatures and award children with a sticker.
 Once children have earned six stickers they win a prize.
-Prizes include bookmarks, pencil cases and a range of stationery items!
+Prizes include bookmarks, pencil cases and a range of stationery and fun items!

 Please see an information sheet about our RED Challenge.